EltonWhybrow/stranger-things-quiz/README.md

-# Stranger Things Quiz API Playground
+# Stranger Things Fandom Quiz
 ## About
 Simple Stranger Things quiz and game.
 Test you ST fandom.
 Find out more on [here](https://eltonwhybrow.github.io/stranger-things-quiz/about)